Vanguard Long-Term Corporate Bond ETF (NASDAQ:VCLT) Short Interest Update

-Vanguard Long-Term Corporate Bond ETF (NASDAQ:VCLT) was the recipient of a significant increase in short interest in February.
-As of February 28th, there was short interest totalling 353,200 shares, an increase of 88.1% from the February 13th total of 187,800 shares.
-Based on an average daily trading volume, of 447,300 shares, the short-interest ratio is presently 0.8 days.
+Vanguard Long-Term Corporate Bond ETF (NASDAQ:VCLT) saw a large decline in short interest in June.
+As of June 30th, there was short interest totalling 324,200 shares, a decline of 14.5% from the June 15th total of 379,400 shares.
+Based on an average daily trading volume, of 865,800 shares, the days-to-cover ratio is currently 0.4 days.

-A number of hedge funds have recently made changes to their positions in VCLT.
-Dai Ichi Life Insurance Company Ltd acquired a new position in Vanguard Long-Term Corporate Bond ETF during the second quarter valued at approximately $189,370,000.
-Jane Street Group LLC raised its stake in shares of Vanguard Long-Term Corporate Bond ETF by 560.1% during the first quarter.
-Jane Street Group LLC now owns 1,758,402 shares of the exchange traded fund’s stock valued at $170,794,000 after purchasing an additional 1,492,028 shares during the period.
-Prudential PLC raised its stake in shares of Vanguard Long-Term Corporate Bond ETF by 23.0% during the first quarter.
-Prudential PLC now owns 3,427,169 shares of the exchange traded fund’s stock valued at $332,881,000 after purchasing an additional 640,555 shares during the period.
-Allianz Investment Management LLC raised its stake in shares of Vanguard Long-Term Corporate Bond ETF by 69.0% during the second quarter.
-Allianz Investment Management LLC now owns 1,253,704 shares of the exchange traded fund’s stock valued at $133,256,000 after purchasing an additional 512,000 shares during the period.
-Finally, Silver Point Capital L.P. purchased a new stake in shares of Vanguard Long-Term Corporate Bond ETF during the first quarter valued at approximately $41,766,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Private Advisor Group LLC purchased a new stake in Vanguard Long-Term Corporate Bond ETF in the 2nd quarter worth $217,000.
+Bank of America Corp DE lifted its stake in Vanguard Long-Term Corporate Bond ETF by 7.0% in the 2nd quarter.
+Bank of America Corp DE now owns 1,121,853 shares of the exchange traded fund’s stock worth $119,242,000 after purchasing an additional 72,926 shares in the last quarter.
+Financial Advocates Investment Management lifted its stake in Vanguard Long-Term Corporate Bond ETF by 6.9% in the 2nd quarter.
+Financial Advocates Investment Management now owns 3,331 shares of the exchange traded fund’s stock worth $354,000 after purchasing an additional 215 shares in the last quarter.
+Stifel Financial Corp lifted its stake in Vanguard Long-Term Corporate Bond ETF by 51.7% in the 2nd quarter.
+Stifel Financial Corp now owns 27,391 shares of the exchange traded fund’s stock worth $2,912,000 after purchasing an additional 9,333 shares in the last quarter.
+Finally, Vanguard Group Inc. lifted its stake in Vanguard Long-Term Corporate Bond ETF by 37.4% in the 2nd quarter.
+Vanguard Group Inc. now owns 1,739,890 shares of the exchange traded fund’s stock worth $184,932,000 after purchasing an additional 473,741 shares in the last quarter.

-The firm also recently declared a monthly dividend, which was paid on Thursday, August 6th.
-Shareholders of record on Tuesday, August 4th were given a dividend of $0.29 per share.
+The company also recently announced a monthly dividend, which was paid on Thursday, August 6th.
+Investors of record on Tuesday, August 4th were paid a dividend of $0.29 per share.
+This represents a $3.48 dividend on an annualized basis and a dividend yield of 3.20%.
 The ex-dividend date was Monday, August 3rd.
-This represents a $3.48 dividend on an annualized basis and a yield of 3.15%.

 Vanguard Long Term Corporate Bond ETF (the Fund) seeks to track the performance of a market-weighted corporate bond index with a long-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing investment approach designed to track the performance of the Barclays Capital U.S.